-- 3.3.
-The Committee may decide to reject the complaint or allegation and acquit the member or Registrant but if in its opinion the complaint or allegation is justified, it may: - 3.3.1. exclude the member from the Society or remove a Registrant from the Register(s); - 3.3.2. reprimand the member or Registrant; - 3.3.3. require the member or Registrant to give an undertaking to refrain from continuing or repeating the conduct which is found to have constituted the contravention: - 3.3.4. suspend the member from membership of the Society or the Registrant from registration on the relevant Register(s) for such period as the Society may determine: - 3.3.5. waive a fee and/or repay a paid fee to release any monies held by the member or Registrant on or towards payment of a fee - 4.
-The decision of the Committee shall be notified to the member or Registrant within 21 days of the hearing by recorded delivery post to the member's last address on the register of the Society.
-The member or Registrant may appeal against any penalty imposed on them but not against the finding of the Panel.
-Any such appeal shall be by notice given or sent by registered post to the Chief Executive and shall specify the grounds to be relied on in support of the appeal within seven days of the date of the letter recording the decision. - 5.
-The Appeals Panel (Regulation 3.2.3) will consider the appeal after hearing the appellant or their solicitor or counsel (if any) within 21 days of receipt of the appeal.
-The member or Registrant shall be informed by recorded delivery as provided for in this Regulation.
+- 9. The Chief Executive shall notify the applicant of the date on which the appeal is to be heard at least 14 days beforehand.
+The Chief Executive or their nominee shall be secretary to the Appeals Panel without vote.
+The Panel shall have the power to collect information including personal statements, from any source to assist in the investigation.
+The quorum for a meeting of the Panel shall be three voting members including the chair.
+Decisions shall be by a simple majority.
+In the event of a tie, the chair of the Panel shall have a second and casting vote. - 10.
 The Panel may vary the penalty to one of greater or less severity, within the limits of Bylaw 21, and may order for the payment by the member of a sum of money towards payment of the costs incurred by the Society in connection with the appeal.
-The Appeals Panel's decision is final. - 6.
+The Appeals Panel's decision is final.
+The Chief Executive shall notify the appealant in writing of the decision of the Appeals Panel within seven days of the meeting. - 11.
 No penalty imposed by the Professional Matters Committee shall take effect or be reported to the Council or any notice of penalty be published within the prescribed time for appeal or (if a notice of appeal is given) while the appeal is pending.
-Subject thereto all decisions of the Professional Matters Committee and of an Appeals Panel shall take immediate effect and shall in due course be reported to the Council and duly recorded; and the Chief Executive may cause to be published in Biologist notice of the reprimand, severe reprimand, suspension or expulsion of a member together with such particulars as the Committee or Panel shall think desirable of the misconduct, breach of Bylaws, or other matter for which the penalty in question was imposed.
-The Chief Executive may also notify such newspapers and other publications as he/she shall think fit of any such notice and particulars. - 7.
+Subject thereto all decisions of the Professional Matters Committee and of an Appeals Panel shall take immediate effect and shall in due course be reported to the Council and duly recorded; and the Chief Executive may cause to be published in The Biologist notice of the reprimand, severe reprimand, suspension or expulsion of a member together with such particulars as the Committee or Panel shall think desirable of the misconduct, breach of Bylaws, or other matter for which the penalty in question was imposed.
+The Chief Executive may also notify such newspapers and other publications as he/she shall think fit of any such notice and particulars. - 12.
 If a member is expelled their name shall be removed from the register of members of the Society and they shall thereupon cease for all purposes to be a member of the Society.
-Their certificate of membership shall be immediately returned and they shall not be entitled to use any designation or description which implies membership or former membership of the Society. - 8.
+Their certificate of membership shall be immediately returned and they shall not be entitled to use any designation or description which implies membership or former membership of the Society. - 13.
 If a member is suspended their certificate of membership shall be immediately returned and they shall not be entitled during the period of their suspension to exercise any of the rights or privileges of membership of the Society or to use any such designation or description as aforesaid.
-They shall however remain in all other respects subject to the provisions of these Bylaws and to the exercise of the Society's disciplinary powers in

-- respect of any contravention of those provisions committed by them during the period of their suspension. - 9.
-If the member is also a registrant of a Register held under license from the Science Council, they shall have no redress to the Science Council. - 10.
-Once a member has been notified that a complaint or allegation has been made against them they shall not be entitled to resign from membership of the Society until all proceedings against them under this Bylaw have been concluded; and any such proceedings may be continued notwithstanding their attempted resignation. - 11.
-This Regulation is effective from 2 May 2018.
+They shall however remain in all other respects subject to the provisions of these Bylaws and to the exercise of the Society's disciplinary powers in respect of any contravention of those provisions committed by them during the period of their suspension. - 14.
+If the member is also a registrant of a Register held under license from the Science Council, they shall have no redress to the Science Council. - 15.
+Once a member has been notified that a complaint or allegation has been made against them they shall not be entitled to resign from membership of the Society until all proceedings against them under this Bylaw have been concluded; and any such proceedings may be continued notwithstanding their attempted resignation. - 16.
+This Regulation is effective from 9 December 2020.